vantage6/vantage6-workshop/episodes/chapter3.md

 Now, you'll take on the role of the researcher within the collaboration for which you've just established the algorithm store.
 With this role, you will finally request the execution of the algorithm.

-1. Login as a researcher using the corresponding credentials below:
+1. log in as a researcher using the corresponding credentials below:

     |  User  |  Roles   |  Collaboration   |
     |----|-----|-----|